Thai identity card: Format

-All entries except the address are provided in both Thai and English and printed on bluish white card.
+All entries except the address and religion are provided in both Thai and English and printed on bluish white card.
 In addition to this, the issuer's signature and seal is printed on the same side of the card.
 Prior to 2005, all information was given in Thai only.
 The issuer's signature was on the reverse side as there was not enough space.